Before He Cheats: Commercial performance

 "Before He Cheats" was ranked sixth on the 2007 Hot 100 Year-end chart and fifth on the 2007 Hot 100 Airplay Year-end chart by Billboard.
 It was also ranked tenth on the 2007 Adult Contemporary Year-end chart.
 The song sold over two million in digital sales in December 2007, and was certified 2× Platinum by the RIAA in February 2008, making it the first country song to achieve this feat.
 It was the best-selling single from an American Idol contestant until Kelly Clarkson's "Stronger (What Doesn't Kill You)" surpassed it in the spring of 2012, and is still Underwood's best-selling single to date.
 It has sold over one million ringtones.
-On October 25, 2021, the song was certified 7× Platinum by the RIAA.
-In Canada, it is certified Platinum.
-Despite not charting in the United Kingdom, "Before He Cheats" received a Platinum certification from the British Phonographic Industry in September 2022 for sales and streams exceeding 600,000.
+On October 30, 2025, the song was certified 11× Platinum by the RIAA.
+In Canada, it was certified Platinum.
+Despite not charting in the United Kingdom "Before He Cheats" received a multi-platinum certification from the British Phonographic Industry in March 2025 for sales and streams exceeding 1,200,000.

-The song is the third best-selling song by an American Idol contestant in the United States (behind Phillip Phillips' "Home" and Kelly Clarkson's "Stronger (What Doesn't Kill You)").
+The song has sold 4,483,000 digital downloads in the United States as of January 2020, and it is the third best-selling song by an American Idol contestant in the United States (behind Phillip Phillips' "Home" and Kelly Clarkson's "Stronger (What Doesn't Kill You)").
 It is also the eighth best-selling country song in the US.
 On January 16, 2014, "Before He Cheats" entered the Irish Singles Chart at number 98, becoming Underwood's first appearance on that chart.
 On December 31, 2015, the song was performed live along with "Smoke Break" and "Heartbeat" on Dick Clark's New Year's Rockin' Eve.